About Me

 Background

-I am a member of Princeton University's class of 2029, focused primarily on computer science, and a freelance developer and tutor with experience in full-stack web development and academic coaching in STEM subjects.
+I am a member of Princeton University's class of 2029, focused primarily on computer science, and a freelance developer with experience in full-stack web development and data analysis.
+This summer, I will be working in the Pillow Lab at Princeton where I will be working on project relating machine learning to neuroscience.
+I will also be working for the Peseran Lab at University of Pennsylvania where I will be working on the development of new LIFU systems to support NHP experiments.
 I have been coding since the age of 5 and have learned about computer science both in the classroom and through personal projects.
 I am a graduate of Princeton High Schools class of 2025.
 Currently, I am taking Princeton's COS 226 and MOL 214.
 I have additional experience in labs and working on computer science through Princeton’s Learning Lab Program, where I worked with Dr. Troyanskaya.
 This experience and knowledge helped me with my computer vision project, which was a semi-finalist in the Regeneron Science Talent Search (Top 300 Internationally).

 Coding